 The tiles with the smallest “visual distance” are visually similar to the query tile.

-We are launching GeoVisual Search on three different imagery catalogs, showcasing public and commercial imagery, multiple resolutions, and both national and global scale search.
+We are launching GeoVisual Search on two different imagery catalogs, showcasing multiple resolutions, and both national and global scale search.
 You can explore each of these, today.